peterhaefliger/hugo/content/blog/from-lithuania-with-love-part-1.md

 Being a language aficionado, this of course caught my interest...

 I started reading about Lithuanian and Lithuania.
-I plan to write a separate article about the language later this year.
+I plan to write a separate article about the language later.
 In these first two posts I want to focus on my first visit to the country.

 I had always been more oriented towards the west than the east.
 I had been a high school exchange student in the United States in 1991/92.
 While after my return to Switzerland I did have two years of Russian language classes in high school and even participated in a three-week exchange with a school in Barnaul in the West Siberian Altai region in 1995, my interest later turned west again: I first went to Portugal to learn Portuguese and then for an IAESTE internship to Brazil.
 And when I later got married to my Brazilian wife, family vacations were mainly spent in Switzerland, western Europe, Brazil and the United States.